GmBodhi/create-three-app/README.md

 ## Contributing

 Thank you for your interest in contributing to this project!
 We're interested in adding more examples and maintaining those that are already in use.
+We're also loking forward for a better webpack configuration system.
 All contributions must abide by the [Contributor Covenant Code of Conduct](https://github.com/GmBodhi/create-three-app/blob/master/CODE_OF_CONDUCT.md).

 ## Want support?